sensu/sensu-docs-legacy/source/docs/0.22/checks.md

 The Sensu server schedules and publishes check execution requests to client subscriptions (via a [Publish/Subscribe model](#subscription-checks)).
 The Sensu client (monitoring agent) schedules and executes [standalone checks](#standalone-checks) (on the local system only).
-Sensu’s execution schedulers are not <abbr title="in other words, you don't have to choose one or the other - you can use both">mutually exclusive</abbr>, so monitoring checks may be configured for both of Sensu’s schedulers (the Sensu server and Sensu client), and Sensu will ensure that the corresponding checks are executed on the appropriate systems, at the right time.
+Because Sensu’s execution schedulers are not <abbr title="in other words, you don't have to choose one or the other - you can use both">mutually exclusive</abbr>, any Sensu client may be configured to both schedule and execute it's own standalone as well as execute subscription checks scheduled by the Sensu server.

 #### Subscription checks

-Sensu checks which are centrally defined and scheduled (i.e. from the [Sensu server](server)) are called "subscription checks".
+Sensu checks which are centrally defined and scheduled (i.e. by the [Sensu server](server)) are called "subscription checks".
 Sensu’s use of a [message bus (transport)](transport) for communication enables [topic-based communication][pubsub-topics] &mdash; where messages are published to a specific